iamtheblackunicorn/Helply/README.markdown

 ## ABOUT :books:

-This project is nearly-complete prototype of a small app to help to refugees get resources they might need.
-This includes food, medication, a place to sleep, and anything else they might need.
+This project is a nearly-complete prototype of a small app to help to refugees get resources they might need.
+This includes food, medication, a place to sleep, and anything else.

 ## FEATURES :rocket:

 - Clean layout.
 - Remote API-fetching.
 - Full text-search.
-- Full backend architectute.
+- Full backend architecture.
 - Full frontend architecture.

 ## THINGS MISSING :test_tube: